yileijin/Bootstrap-3D-GS/README.md

 ### Stable Diffusion CKPT

-The stable diffusion mode we use is [SD2.1v](https://huggingface.co/stabilityai/stable-diffusion-2-1)/[x4-upscaling](https://huggingface.co/stabilityai/stable-diffusion-x4-upscaler)
+The stable diffusion model we use can be downloaded in [SD2.1v](https://huggingface.co/stabilityai/stable-diffusion-2-1)/[x4-upscaling](https://huggingface.co/stabilityai/stable-diffusion-x4-upscaler)

 ### Public Data

 The MipNeRF360 scenes are provided by the paper author [here](https://jonbarron.info/mipnerf360/).
 And we test on scenes ```bicycle, bonsai, counter, garden, kitchen, room, stump```.
 The SfM data sets for Tanks&Temples and Deep Blending are hosted by 3D-Gaussian-Splatting [here](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/datasets/input/tandt_db.zip).
 Download and uncompress them into the ```data/``` folder.

 ## Training
 Our training process is the same as the original [3D-GS](https://github.com/graphdeco-inria/gaussian-splatting), but regarding the Diffusion Model part, we strongly recommend that you make modifications yourself in the configuration ```./arguments ```.
 Some important configurations are detailed in our paper.
-For example:
+For example, to train a scene:

 ```
 python train.py -s <path to COLMAP or NeRF Synthetic dataset>